 It is also possible that SIBO could be associated with other disorders either as a cause or as an effect of another disease or condition, such conditions includes:

-As a general rule if the symptoms of IBS as well as one of the above conditions then SIBO should be considered.
+As a general rule, if the symptoms of IBS are present, as well as one of the above conditions, then SIBO should be considered.